 Gonzalez hauled in the 19-yard throw, and Smith called his final timeout with 13 seconds remaining.
-Instead of risking another play and having the clock run out, he sent Bryant in for the field goal try.

 The Seahawks called time just before the ball was snapped, and Bryant's kick sailed right of the upright.
 That turned out to be nothing more than practice.
 The next one was right down the middle, giving the Falcons a stunning victory.